zepinglee/citeproc-js/manual/citeproc-doc.rst

     ``retrieveLocale()`` and ``retrieveItem()``.

 *style*
-    A CSL style in serialized (string) form.
+    The CSL code for a style, as XML in serialized (string) form (not a filename or style name, but the code itself).

 *lang* (optional)
     A language tag compliant with RFC 4646.
 Defaults to ``en``.